ChristianIsaacTran/todo-list-TOP/README.md

     remove: completely removes the todo from the project.

-    view: will let the user view the entire selected todo in detail, probably through a modal.
+    (will work on this one next) **view: will let the user view the entire selected todo in detail, probably through a modal.

+**note: max-character length for todo-description is 275 characters